hmchen47/DataScience/Notes/p01-Bayesian.md

 ## 3.10 How to use Bayes theorem to interpret trial results

-+ connections btw Bayes and trials
++ Connections btw Bayes theorem and clinical trials
-  + the prior distribution on $\theta$ should supplement the usual information ($p$-value and CI) which summarizes the likelihood
+  + known: the prior distribution on $\theta$ should supplement the usual information ($p$-value and CI) which summarizes the likelihood
-  + huge number of clinical trials that are carried out and the few clearly beneficial interventions found
+  + consideration: huge number of clinical trials carried out and finding the few clearly beneficial interventions
-  + a Bayesian approach provides 'a yardstick against which a surprising finding may be measurred' - A. Grieve, Bayesian analyses of two-treatment crossover studies.
-Statistical Methods in Medical Research, 1994
+  + a Bayesian approach providing 'a yardstick against which a surprising finding may be measurred' - A. Grieve, Bayesian analyses of two-treatment crossover studies, Statistical Methods in Medical Research, 1994

 + Example 7 -- False positive: 'the epidemiology of clinical trials'
   + Notations & Assumptions
-    + 200 trials
-    + 10% truly effective treatments
+    + 200 trials & 10% truly effective treatments
-    + Type I error $\alpha$: 5% (the chance of claiming an ineffective treatment is effective)
+    + Type I error ($\alpha$): false positive - the chance of claiming an ineffective treatment is effective; 5%
-    + Type II error $\beta$: 20% (the chance of claining an effective treatment is ineffective)
+    + Type II error ($\beta$): false negative - the chance of claining an effective treatment is ineffective; 20%
-  + expected outcomes (Table 6)
+  + expected outcomes
     + expected to give a 'significant' result w/ truly ineffective treatment: 9 (5%) of 180 trials
     + expected to be negative w/ effective treatment: 4 (20%) of 20 trials
-  + Table 7.
+  + Table 6.
 Th expected results when carrying out 200 clinical trials w/ $\alpha = 5\%, \beta = 20\%$, and and of which only 10% of treatments are truly effective

     <table style="font-family: arial,helvetica,sans-serif;" table-layout="auto" cellspacing="0" cellpadding="5" border="0" align="center" width=80%>
       <thead>